Cooper315315/music_copyright/README.md

 *   **Input Sanitization (using `re` module):**

+    According to OWASP Top 10, injection attacks rank the third in the top 10 list, which is why it indicates that SQL injection and cross-site scripting (XSS) are dangerous vulnerabilities and require robust security measures to prevent them.
+(OWASP, 2021)

     The application has implemented input sanitization mechanism in order to prevent injection attacks such as SQL injection and Coss-site scripting (XSS).
-While a user is providing a file name or audio file, the input is validated to remove potentially characters or malicious code
+While a user is providing a file name or audio file, the input is validated to remove potentially characters or malicious code.

     *Justification:* By using the regular expression library (i.e. `re`), the system has the ability to pre-define acceptable patterns from user’s input.
 More importantly, it can identify and remove potentially malicious input of codes such as malicious sql  (" or 1=1).
 Properly implemented input validation is a fundamental security practice [6].